RichardAllanBrown/BinarySearchTreeJS/README.md

 BinaryTreeJS
 ============

-A Binary Search Tree implemented through JavaScript
+A Binary Search Tree implemented using JavaScript.
+Currently not working as expected, run the tests to see why.